 Dry ingredients

-- 50 g mixed seeds pumpkin, linseed and sunflower
+- 50 g Mixed seeds such as pumpkin, sunflower, sesame and golden flax (⅓ Cup)

 Wet ingredients